Modern Slavery and Human Trafficking Statement

 Our suppliers

 The Group is developing a procurement policy and maintains a preferred supplier list.
-We conduct due diligence on all suppliers with an annual spend in excess of £250k.
+We conduct due diligence on all suppliers with an annual spend in excess of £250k before allowing them to become a preferred supplier.
 This due diligence includes an online search to ensure that an organisation has never been convicted of offences relating to modern slavery.

-As part of due diligence and developing our governance framework, the Group’s risk assessment process now considers the type of product or service being supplied, the area of operation, whether a supplier has published a policy and statement in relation to modern slavery and whether any of its services are outsourced.
-Where the supplier provides goods and services from abroad, they are asked to demonstrate that employment practices are ethical and comply with good practice.
-This process was introduced in March 2024 for all new and existing suppliers with an annual spend in excess of £250k.
+As part of due diligence and developing our governance framework, the Group’s risk assessment process now considers the type of product or service being supplied, the area of operation, whether a supplier has published a policy and statement in relation to modern slavery, whether it has made a commitment to paying a Living Wage and whether any of its services are outsourced.
+In addition, where the supplier provides goods and services from abroad, they are required to demonstrate that employment practices are ethical and comply with good practice.
+This process was introduced in March 2024 for all new suppliers with an annual spend in excess of £250k, and we also undertook this assessment with our top 22 existing suppliers at that time.

-Our suppliers are expected to comply with all legislation in relation to the Modern Slavery Act, to commit to not taking part in any action that might cause or lead Likewise Group plc or its subsidiaries to be in violation of the Act, to assist us in the performance of activity by any regulatory body for the purposes of the Act, and to provide assurance that there is no Modern Slavery taking place in their supply chain.
+Our suppliers are expected to comply with the Group’s standards in relation to modern slavery.
+This includes their commitment to comply with all legislation in relation to the Modern Slavery Act, to commit to not taking part in any action that might cause or lead Likewise Group plc or its subsidiaries to be in violation of the Act, to assist us in the performance of activity by any regulatory body for the purposes of the Act, and to provide warrants that there is no Modern Slavery taking place in their supply chain.

 Training